 However, as part of this Fire Risk Assessment, access was gained into a sample flat to assess the suitability of flat entrance doors.
 Access was gained into flat A which has an entrance door fitted to FD30SC (notional) standard.
-There is no self closing device fitted and there are no intumescent strips or cold smoke seals fitted in this door.
+There are no intumescent strips or cold smoke seals fitted in this door.
+The lipping to this door is also damaged and this should be repaired using the BMTrada Accepted Repair Techniques

-The remainder of flat front doors within the building could not be assessed due to access.
-However, these all appear to be of the same age, condition and design of those which were accessed and were probably all installed at the same time.
-It is therefore reasonable to assume that they are of the same fire resisting standard.
+The flat entrance door to flat B could not be assessed due to access.
+However, This appears to be of the same age, condition and design of flat A and was probably installed at the same time.
+It is therefore reasonable to assume that it is of the same fire resisting standard.

-The provision and condition of self closing devices, intumescent strips/cold smoke seals, and effective door closing action of these doors however could not be assessed and this should be confirmed ensure all doors afford FD30S SC standard of fire resistance.
+The provision and condition of self closing devices, intumescent strips/cold smoke seals, and effective door closing action of this door however could not be assessed and this should be confirmed ensure all doors afford FD30S SC standard of fire resistance.